-The Battle of Agincourt is one of the most famous medieval battles in Europe and a crucial battle in the Hundred Years’ War between France and England.
+The Battle of Agincourt in 1415 is one of the most famous medieval battles in Europe and a crucial battle in the Hundred Years’ War between France and England.

 The battle took place in Northern France and even though the French army was numerically superior, the battle tactics of the British under Henry V helped to destroy the French armies.